Aaron Schock: Foreign policy

-Schock has been an opponent of using federal funds for the transfer of detainees from the Guantanamo Bay detention camp to elsewhere in the U.S. In January 2011, Schock introduced legislation with Senator Mark Kirk to deny federal funds for the transfer of detainees to the United States.
+Schock has been an opponent of using federal funds for the transfer of detainees from the Guantanamo Bay detention camp to elsewhere in the US.
+In January 2011, Schock introduced legislation with Senator Mark Kirk to deny federal funds for the transfer of detainees to the United States.
 Similarly, he has fought to require military tribunals, as opposed to civilian courts, for detainee trials.

 In August 2009, the Law Library of Congress issued a controversial and disputed legal opinion, Honduras: Constitutional Law Issues, that had been commissioned by Schock.
 It featured a legal analysis of the 2009 Honduran constitutional crisis with a specific examination of the legality of Honduran President Manuel Zelaya's June 28, 2009, removal from office and expatriation.
 After the report was issued, Schock argued that the Obama Administration should change its policy towards Honduras by resuming suspended aid and recognizing the upcoming Honduran November 29, 2009, elections, based on the contents of the report.
 After visiting the country twice, Schock created the congressional Colombia Caucus.

 On December 15, 2009, during a discussion on Hardball with Chris Matthews, Schock stated "I don't believe we should – we should limit water-boarding or, quite frankly, any other alternative torture technique if it means saving Americans' lives" in a "ticking time bomb" scenario or other critical situation.
 He added that he didn't believe such techniques "should be standard practice."

 Social issues

 Schock received a zero percent rating from the Human Rights Campaign, an LGBT advocacy group and political lobbying organization.
 Schock voted against amending federal hate crimes laws to include crimes where the victims were targeted on the basis of sexual orientation, gender identity, gender and disability.
 He voted against the repeal of the military's "Don't Ask, Don't Tell" in December 2010.

 Schock also voted against the Employment Discrimination Law Amendment H.R.
 11 and H.R.
-12, which were eventually passed on January 9, 2009.
+12, which were passed in January 2009.

 Schock voted for House Amendment 1416, which Prohibits Use of Funds in Contravention of the Defense of Marriage Act, adopted 247 to 166 in the House July 19, 2012.

-Schock is pro-life and has voted to prohibit federal funding for the procedure with House Amendment 95.
+Schock is pro-life and has voted to prohibit federal funding for the procedure.
 In addition, Schock voted to pass H.R.
 3 "No Taxpayer Funding for Abortion Act".

 Schock voted against the DREAM Act.
 However, TheHill.com reported that Schock was "slammed" for calling illegal immigrants "undocumented citizens" and for showing support for a legalization program at a town hall event.

 Schock voted to repeal the Affordable Care Act.
 After this was done for the 56th time in 2015 without any replacement, the Peoria Journal Star stated: "The Affordable Care Act has its flaws, but its congressional detractors, Schock among them, have made it darn hard to conclude they are serious about governing."